Elodex/Elodex/README.md

 ```

-### Add Indexing Capability to your Eloquent Model Classes
+### Extending your Eloquent Model Classes
-There are two possibilities to add indexing capability to your Eloquent model classes.
+There are two possibilities to add indexing capabilities to your Eloquent model classes.

 #### 1. Using the IndexedModel Trait